 2013 June - At Germany's instigation, the EU puts membership talks with Turkey on hold.

-2013 August - Former armed forces chief Gen Ilker Basbug and at least five other generals receive life sentences for plotting to overthrow the Islamist government.
-The sentencing hearing is the culmination of the trials of the government's secularist opponents that began in 2008.
+2013 August - Former armed forces chief Gen Ilker Basbug and at least five other generals receive life sentences for plotting to overthrow the Islamist government, in the culmination of the trials of the government's secularist opponents that began in 2008.

 2013 September - Trial begins of former senior military officers accused of plotting to overthrow an earlier pro-Islamist government led by Necmettin Erbakan in 1997.

-2013 October - The EU announces that membership talks with Turkey will restart in November.Corruption probe & fallout
+2013 October - The EU announces that membership talks with Turkey will restart in November.Corruption probe and fallout

 2014 March - Parliament passes a bill to shut down private preparatory schools, many run by Mr Gulen's Hizmet ("Service") movement.

-2014 May - Trade unions hold one-day strike in protest at country's worst ever mine disaster in Soma, which claimed at least 282 lives.
-Unions allege lax safety regulations, accuse Prime Minister Erdogan of complacent response.
+2014 May - Turkey's worst ever mine disaster in Soma claims at least 282 lives.
+Trade unions accuse Prime Minister Erdogan of complacent response.

 2014 August - Prime Minister Erdogan wins the first direct popular election for president.